Food Wine & Beer

 Every good area restaurant has a wine list selection featuring New York State wines - the country's third-largest wine-producing state.
 Just south of Rochester, the Finger Lakes area is the state's central wine region.
 The pure, sparkling glacial lakes are surrounded by gentle hillsides with their own micro-climate -- perfect for growing grapes - and the area's Rieslings have gained a world-class reputation with multiple gold medals.

 See why we're being called "the Sonoma of the East."
 The Finger Lakes, dotted with more than 100 wineries, boasts several wine trails that lead to a rich array of tours and tastings.
 Wineries are also sprouting up all along Lake Ontario.

-Don't miss a visit to The New York Wine and Culinary Center at Canandaigua Lake, celebrating and showcasing New York's finest in wine, craft beer, food and agriculture.
-You can taste and enjoy wine and beer from all over New York in the tasting room, take a cooking class with top chefs in state-of-the-art kitchens, learn about pairings - or just indulge in a great meal (made with New York State foods, of course) in the delightful Upstairs Bistro.
+Don't miss a visit to New York Kitchen at Canandaigua Lake, celebrating and showcasing New York's finest in wine, craft beer, food and agriculture.
+You can taste and enjoy wine and beer from all over New York in the tasting room, take a cooking class with top chefs in state-of-the-art kitchens, learn about pairings - or just indulge in a great meal at NYK Cafe.

 The award-winning vineyard and pioneer winery Casa Larga is just 15 minutes south of downtown by car from downtown Rochester.
-For 35 years, the Colaruotolo family has been committed to producing superior, award-winning wines reminiscent of wines produced by their family's vineyard in Italy.
+For more than 35 years, the Colaruotolo family has been committed to producing superior, award-winning wines reminiscent of wines produced by their family's vineyard in Italy.

 Casa Larga celebrates NYS ice wines made in the traditional German Eis Wein method from grapes frozen on the vines.
 Their Fiori Vidal Ice Wine is the most awarded Ice Wine in the U.S. and is the "World's Best Dessert Wine", having won the Trophy for Best Dessert Wine at the 2008 International Wine & Spirits Competition in London.